CITY OF EDGES

 Delhi is the capital of India, a role it has fulfilled for the majority of the last millennium.
 Historically, it has been a successful capital because of its strategic location on the Yamuna River and in the center of the Indo-Gangetic Plain.
 Its position and form has afforded it urban-scale defense as well as economic power.

 Delhi is known as the ‘city of cities’ because, in the course of its development as a capital, it has been built anew several times by its successive rulers.
 The many city centers that arose from this process are indications of the attempted permanence of each empire, and today, their ruins continue to structure the modern city fabric.
-“City of Edges” aspires to understand today’s city as the product of a particular and very unique urban imaginary, rooted in the formation of the walled city.
+This project aspires to understand today’s city as the product of a particular and very unique urban imaginary, rooted in the formation of the walled city.

 Through different drawing and mapping techniques, we are able to better understand the underlying logic of Delhi's urbanism, challenging the colonialist perception of "urban chaos" that persists today.